Architlall/TDOC-Esolang/README.md

 ```

-Now to add to more functionality we shall implement nested conditions in the if-else block and differentiate it from the outside marker we shall implement a unique identifier logic that works with the help of indentation , like in the CReact we have made nest if-else block logic work by the help of adding indentation based on the no. of '?' one adds to identify where is the block lying for instance
+Now to add to more functionality we shall implement nested conditions in the if-else block and differentiate it from the outside marker we shall implement a unique identifier logic that works with the help of indentation, like in the CReact we have made nest if-else block logic work by the help of adding indentation based on the no. of '?' one adds to identify where is the block lying for instance

 ### Example helper